jc-juarez/pipebit/README.md

 import pipebit
 import time

-# Defines Sender with that creates a Pipeline with name 'data_pipe', size 5 and no Override
+# Defines Sender that creates a Pipeline with name 'data_pipe', size 5 and no Override
 sender = pipebit.BitPackSender("data_pipe",5,False)

 # Opens Sender Connection with the Pipeline